 disc golf Preferred term instead of Frisbee golf

 dorms, dormitories use residence halls except in quotes or headlines.
-Columnists also can get away with dorms if they prefer
+Columnists also can get away with dorms if they prefer that term.

-doctor do not use it in front of a person’s name on first reference unless he or she is a medical doctor.
+doctor Do not use it in front of a person’s name on first reference unless he or she is a medical doctor.
 Never use it on second reference.

 drugs, narcotics Don’t use interchangeably.
 All narcotics are drugs, but not all drugs are narcotics.